Quiet True HEPA filtration that cuts airborne dust-mite allergens overnight with modest filter and running costs.

 Good to know

-- Manufacturer-rated for mid-size rooms (typical bedrooms and home offices).
+- Manufacturer-rated for mid-size rooms (many bedrooms and home offices).

-- Filters are widely available; annual cost is moderate.
+- Replacement filters are widely available; annual costs are typically moderate.

-Best for: most bedrooms, especially if you value a proven, low-fuss workhorse.
+Best for: most bedrooms, especially if you want a proven, low-fuss performer.

 2) Levoit Core 300S — Best for small rooms & apartments